© Cornell University, 2016. Credits: Tool Developed by Art DeGaetano & Rick Moore.

 - Determine the level of frost injury to crops due to sub-freezing temperatures

 - Monitor the level of freeze tolerance of crops through time

 - Track the phenological stage of development

-How is our Frost Risk Tool different from others?
+How is our Freeze Risk Tool different from others?